Kidney Health: Best Foods and Natural Remedies

 Drainage is the process of moving fluid through the body.
 The liver and kidneys are part of the drainage pathway.
 It is critical that this pathway be open for detoxification and proper drainage of fluids.

-Kidney & Liver Detox is a bioactive carbon product that supports kidney and liver function.
+Kidney & Liver Detox is a bioactive carbon product that supports the drainage pathways.
 This product contains N-Acetyl Cysteine (NAC), Milk Thistle, Parsley Gynostemma, Collinsonia Root, Beet Root, Marshmallow Root.
 This combination of nutrients supports drainage and immune function in the kidneys and liver.
-Kidney & Liver Detox can be helpful for kidney problems.

 The kidneys are one of the most hard-working organ systems in the body.
 The main role of the kidneys is to filter out and excrete waste products from the blood, maintaining fluid and electrolyte balance.

 Your kidneys can become damaged and not function optimally.
-Chronic kidney disease is linked to other chronic disease processes, including obesity, diabetes and high blood pressure.
+CKD is linked to other chronic disease processes, including obesity, diabetes and high blood pressure.

 There are numerous tests to help determine how your kidneys are functioning.
 These tests include BUN, creatinine, GFR, albumin, insulin, HgA1c, and urinalysis.
 Monitoring your levels of potassium, sodium, phosphorus, and chloride can also be helpful.